haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ### Visualization of the models

-To visualize the models from the top cluster of your favorite run, start PyMOL and load the cluster representatives you want to view, e.g. this could be the top model from cluster3 for run `run1-CDR-NMR-CSP`.
-These can be found in the `runs/run1/09_seletopclusts/` directory.
+To visualize the models from the top cluster of your favorite run, start PyMOL and load the cluster representatives you want to view, e.g. this could be the top model of cluster 1, 2 or 3, located in `XX_seletopclusts` directory of the run.
+Precalcuated models can be found in the `runs/run1/09_seletopclusts/` directory.

 <a class="prompt prompt-info">File menu -> Open -> select cluster_1_model_1.pdb</a>